 Let us march on till victory is won.

-The ‘Star-Spangled Banner’ was first played at a baseball game in 1918, when US Americans were fighting in World War I and there was such patriotic fervor that Gene Debs, the antiwar Socialist who got a million votes for President in 1916, was imprisoned for sedition.
-The hideous ballad was performed during the seventh-inning stretch of a World Series game between the Cubs and the Red Sox in Chicago.
-Fans loved it so much that the team made it a regular feature and ticket sales went up.
-Source: Stephen Colbert.
+The ‘Star-Spangled Banner’ was first played during the seventh-inning stretch of a 1918 World Series game between the Cubs and the Red Sox in Chicago.
+US Americans were fighting in World War I and there was such patriotic fervor that Gene Debs, the antiwar Socialist who had gotten a million votes for President two years earlier, was imprisoned for sedition.
+Fans loved the hideous ballad so much that the team made it a regular feature and ticket sales went up.
 Herbert Hoover designated it “the national anthem” in 1931.

-The words “under God” were added to the pledge of allegiance in the 1950s when patriotic/religious fervor had been whipped up by the Cold War against atheistic Russia.
-It broke the rhythm for those of us accustomed to “one nation indivisible with liberty and justice for all.”
+The words “under God” were added to the pledge of allegiance in the 1950s when patriotic/religious fervor had been whipped up by the Cold War against atheistic Communism.
+“Under God” broke the rhythm for those of us accustomed to saying “…onenationindivisiblewithlibertyandjusticeforall.”

-The singing of “God Bless America” during ball games was introduced in response to patriotic/religious fervor following the attacks on the World Trade Center and the Pentagon on September 11, 2001.
+The singing of “God Bless America” during the 7th inning stretch at baseball games was introduced in response to patriotic/religious fervor following the attacks on the World Trade Center and the Pentagon on September 11, 2001.

-The waves of fervor may subside a bit as the years ago by, but the nauseating rituals never get retired.
+The waves of fervor may subside a bit as the years ago by, but the pseudo-patriotic rituals go on forever.